-Loans and other receivables, and held-to maturity investments of the debtor/issuer, probability that the debtor/issuer will enter into bankruptcy, and default in payments are considered indicators that the asset is impaired.
+Loans and other receivables, and held-to maturity investments

+Impairment of a loan or a receivable is established when there is objective evidence that council will not be able to collect amounts due according to the original terms.
+Significant financial difficulties of the debtor/issuer, probability that the debtor/issuer will enter into bankruptcy, and default in payments are considered indicators that the asset is impaired.
 The amount of the impairment is the difference between the assets' carrying amount and the present value of estimated future cash flows, discounted using the original effective interest rates.
 For debtors and other receivables, the carrying amount is reduced through the use of an allowance account, and the amount of the loss is recognised in the surplus or deficit.
 When the receivable is uncollectable, it is written off against the allowance account.
 Overdue receivables that have been renegotiated are reclassified as current (that is, not past due).
 Impairment in term deposits, local authority stock, government stock and community loans, impairment losses are recognised directly against the instrument's carrying amount.